There are many ways to be involved in your child’s education at Stonebridge World School.

 - Participating in the Parent Advisory Group

-If you would like to volunteer, please contact the School Climate and Enrollment Specialist to discuss your ideas and interests (612-877-7423).
+If you would like to volunteer, please contact the Enrollment and Outreach Specialist to discuss your ideas and interests (612-877-7423).
 All volunteers must have a background check completed before they can volunteer.

 Homework is a terrific way to be involved in your child’s education.
 As a parent/guardian, you can be involved by: